-Note 2: an employer at a Work Premises that is a chilled distribution facility in relation to warehousing and distribution centres is required to comply with the requirements of subclause (5) unless an exception pursuant to clause 5(3)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay Safe Directions (Victoria) applies in respect of a worker, in which case the employer is exempted from requiring that worker to wear a face covering.
+Note 2: an employer at a Work Premises that is a chilled distribution facility in relation to warehousing and distribution centres is required to comply with the requirements of subclause (5) unless an exception pursuant to clause 5(9)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay Safe Directions (Regional Victoria) or clause 5(17) (e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay at Home Directions (Metropolitan Melbourne) applies in respect of a worker, in which case the employer is exempted from requiring that worker to wear a face covering.

-Note 3: the exception from the requirement to wear a face covering pursuant to clause 5(3)(j) of the Stay Safe Directions (Victoria) does not apply to a worker at a Work Premises that is a chilled distribution facility in relation to warehousing and distribution centres whilst working at the Work Premises in Victoria.
+Note 3: the exception from the requirement to wear a face covering pursuant to clause 5(9)(j) of the Stay Safe Directions (Regional Victoria) or clause 5(17)(j) of the Stay at Home Directions (Metropolitan Melbourne) does not apply to a worker at a Work Premises that is a chilled distribution facility in relation to warehousing and distribution centres whilst working at the Work Premises in Victoria.